Letizia29/Homework-BPMDD/README.md

 # HM---BPMDD
-Homework for Biomarkers, Precision Medicine and Drug Development
+Homework for Biomarkers, Precision Medicine and Drug Development - Università degli studi di Padova - 2023/2024

-Link to Google Drive: https://drive.google.com/drive/folders/1MYNkWP_tVHiQPQtb1sGqbrWT7Q9Du2N_?usp=sharing
+Analysis of dopamine lateralization function in relation to Parkinson's symptoms

+The repository contains the MATLAB code HOMEWORK_Corso_Dattoli_Rossato.m to implement the analysis on the PPMI dataset, the MATLAB code dataset_saving_for_R.m that creates the datasets necessary for the R code, which is the file missing_values_analysis.R.

+For the R code it's necessary to install the VIM package.

+The main MATLAB code saves the relevant figures in the same folder.